|

 work in Edinburgh.

-appointed as a Police Officer and was posted to Arbroath.
+In 1959 he was appointed as a Police Officer and was posted

-After attending a three month training course at Whitburn
+to Arbroath.
+After attending a three month training

-Training College he was posted to Kirriemuir.
-After
+course at Whitburn Training College he was posted to

-in Forfar.
-He served with the regional crime squad for
+He served with the regional crime squad for two years and

 In